hexatomic/hexatomic/docs/dev/src/maintenance/taking-over/README.md

 ## Update public information about code reviews

 The contribution guidelines in `CONTRIBUTING.md` contain information on when code reviews are likely to be performed.
-Change the information there as appropriate, e.g., update the timezone.
+Change the information there as appropriate, e.g., update the time zone.

 ## Get ready for maintenance